 - Longevity—With a lifespan of approximately 25,000–35,000 hours, an LED bulb lasts 2 to 4 times longer than a CFL, and 25 to 35 times longer than a standard incandescent bulb.

 - Efficiency—While incandescent bulbs and CFLs generate most of their energy in heat, LEDs are cool to the touch—which translates into less wasted energy.
 It also means your air conditioner won’t have to run as high in hot weather.
 LEDs are more efficient than even CFLs: A 16.5-watt LED bulb is equivalent to a 20-watt CFL and a 75-watt incandescent.
-According to the US Department of Energy, adoption of LED lighting over standard incandescents over the next 20 years will prevent 40 new power plants from being constructed, generate more than $265 billion in energy savings, and reduce lighting electricity demand by 33 percent in 2027.
+A report from the DOE states that LED adoption saved consumers $14.7 billion in 2018.

 Cons of LEDS

-- Color quality—Some users may find LED light a bit stark.
+- Color quality—Some users may find LED light a bit stark as compared to incandescents.
 “LEDs are most efficient when they emit a blue-white color, but many homeowners prefer a warmer (yellower) color of light,” notes Naomi Miller.
 When selecting an LED bulb, look for a ‘Lighting Facts’ label on the box, she says.
 It includes a spectrum bar that will indicate whether you’ll get a yellowish or bluish light.
+There are more and more LEDs with warmer colors available, and for people worried about LED light impacting their sleep, there are LEDs that are specifically designed for nighttime use that do not emit blue spectrum color.

 The Bottom Line